 Please answer these questions after discussing your research plan with your mentor.
 You must write it in your own words.
 If you are continuing a project with the same faculty mentor and all the grading criteria are the same, you don't have to answer the project questions again.

-6. You will receive email confirmation and instructions for registration if your project is approved.
+6. APPROVAL AND REGISTRATION: You will receive email with instructions for registration if your project is approved.
 At that time, you will need to register for the course in myUK.
 If the contract is not approved, we will contact you or your research mentor.